encarsia/non/README.md

    * `config.yaml` for current Nikola site and bookmarks, editing or deleting does not affect any actual local Nikola site
    * `non.log` for the type of persons who stick their noses into everything
  * if you want to edit or delete bookmarks you have to edit the config file (`.non/config.yaml`)
+ * the summary page is generated if a ``conf.py`` is loaded for the first time or invoked by the corresponding menu item because the task may take some time; it is a HTML file with [GitHub flavoured css](https://github.com/sindresorhus/github-markdown-css)

 ### THAT SOUNDS PRETTY BASIC.
 ANY PLANS FOR THE FUTURE ON THIS?